Pasifika MPs urged not to support casino deal

 But Problem Gambling Foundation chief executive Graeme Ramsey said Mr Morrison's comment was laughable and the real victims are people that walk through the foundation's doors each day.

-Next story in Political: Flavell selected as Maori Party co-leader
+Next story in Politics: Flavell selected as Maori Party co-leader

 Copyright © 2013, Radio New Zealand